 Doing so can help you uncover possible coverage gaps.
 For example, in Wisconsin the new car automatically has the same coverage as the car it is replacing, according to the Wisconsin Office of the Commissioner of Insurance.

 So if your trade-in only has liability coverage, your new car's coverage will be limited to liability insurance.
-If that's the case, it's wise to make sure your new car has collision and comprehensive insurance coverage before driving it off the lot.
+If that's the case, it's wise to make sure your new car has comprehensive and collision insurance coverage before driving it off the lot.

 Auto insurance when there is no trade-in

-Talk to an agent before shopping, especially if you're buying a car for the first time and don't have a history with a car insurance company.
+It's best to shop around or talk to an agent beforehand, especially if you're buying a car for the first time and don't have a history with a car insurance company.
 In such cases, the insurance company requires you to fill out an application and to offer details about the car, such as the year, make, model, mileage and safety features.

 "Needing to have insurance in place before driving away will require a little leg work on your end, especially if making a first car purchase," Lehman says.